xxyzzzq/quex/doc/source/quex-syntax/patterns/context-free.rst

      and matches therefore only "ab".

      Anti-Pattern
-        Let Q be the set of all lexemes which are not matched by P. Then, the anti-pattern of P is the pattern which matches the set of lexemes given by 's(Q)'.
+        Let Q be the set of all lexemes which are not matched by P. Let s(R) be the pattern that matches shortest alternatives in R. Then, the anti-pattern of P is the pattern which matches the set of lexemes given by 's(Q)'.